 In connection with the offering of the 2023 Notes, on December 21, 2017 we entered into an interest rate swap to continue to align the interest rates of our liabilities with our investment portfolio, which consists predominately of floating rate loans.
 The notional amount of the interest rate swap is \$150 million.
-We will receive fixed rate interest at 4.75% and pay variable rate interest based on the 1-month LIBOR plus 2.545%.
+We will receive fixed rate interest semi-annually at 4.75% and pay variable rate interest monthly based on 1-month LIBOR plus 2.545%.
 The interest rate swap matures on December 21, 2021.
+For the year ended December 31, 2018, we made periodic payments of \$6.8 million.
 Pursuant to ASC 815 Derivatives and Hedging, the interest expense related to the 2023 Notes is offset by proceeds received from the interest rate swap.
 The swap adjusted interest expense is included as a component of interest expense in our Consolidated Statements of Operations.
+As of December 31, 2018, the interest rate swap had a fair value of \$(1.6) million and is included as a component of accrued expenses and other liabilities on the Company's Consolidated Statements of Assets and Liabilities.
+The change in fair value of the interest rate swap is equally offset by the change in fair value of the 2023 Notes.
+For further details, see "ITEM 8. - Notes to Consolidated Financial Statements - Note 6.
+Debt."